SwissDataScienceCenter/renku-project-template/bioc-minimal/README.md

 click the `Settings` tab where you will find the git repo URLs - use `git` to clone the project on whichever machine you want.

-### Changing interactive environment dependencies
+### Changing interactive session dependencies

 Initially we install a very minimal set of packages to keep the images small.
 However, you can add python and conda packages in `requirements.txt` and `environment.yml`, and R packages to `install.R` (listed as, for example, `install.packages("ggplot2")`), to your heart's content.
-If you need more fine-grained control over your environment, please see [the documentation](https://renku.readthedocs.io/en/latest/user/advanced_interfaces.html#dockerfile-modifications).
+If you need more fine-grained control over your environment, please see [the documentation](https://renku.readthedocs.io/en/stable/topic-guides/customizing-sessions.html).

 ## Project configuration